fenneltheloon/lattice-optimization/final-abstract-report.typ

 #super[b] University of Toledo Department of Physics]

 #align(center)[*Abstract*]
-Cu#sub[2]AgBiI#sub[6] is a new thin-film solar cell site-disordered semiconductor candidate synthesized by the University of Liverpool in 2021.#super[1] This research aims to find minimum-energy configurations of its crystal structure using an evolutionary algorithmic approach and VASP _ab-initio_ calculations of lattice energy to determine suitability.
-We employ the USPEX#super[2] structure prediction algorithim as well as our novel approach which focuses on the site-disordered nature of the material and on intentionally biasing the first generation of the evolutionary process towards lower-energy configurations by selecting for higher-order space groups.
+Cu#sub[2]AgBiI#sub[6] is a new thin-film solar cell site-disordered semiconductor candidate synthesized by the University of Liverpool in 2021.#super[1] This research aims to find minimum-energy configurations of its crystal structure using an evolutionary algorithmic approach and VASP _ab-initio_ calculations of lattice energy to determine suitability.#super[2] We employ the USPEX#super[3] structure prediction algorithim as well as our novel approach which focuses on the site-disordered nature of the material and on intentionally biasing the first generation of the evolutionary process towards lower-energy configurations by selecting for higher-order space groups.
 By comparing both of these methods, we aim to both reinforce our confidence in finding the global minimum-energy configuration and evaluate the effectiveness of our novel evolutionary approach.

 #align(center)[*Background*]
 This new material is a promising candiate for thin-film solar cell applications due to its high absorption coefficient of $1.0 * 10^5 space #text[cm]^(-1)$ in visible light, ideally competing with or outperforming current-gen materials like CdTe or Si-based cell technology.#super[1] In order to engineer high-efficiency solar cells using this material, further research into the internal crystal structure of the material beyond what the initial expirimental inquiry that verified stoichiometry and the positions of lattice sites using X-ray powder diffraction techniques is necessary.